gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 CAD Tutorial Part 3 - Custom Pulley Template
 --------------------------------------------

-When designing methods of power transmission, it’s useful to have an adjustable pulley generator to rapidly rearrange C-C (center to center) distance for design changes.
+When designing methods of power transmission, it's useful to have an adjustable pulley generator to rapidly rearrange C-C (center to center) distance for design changes.
 Typically, FTC teams use the HTD5 belt profile due to its deep tooth profile, which adds resistance to slipping and increases load capacity.
 This tutorial will focus on the HTD5 profile, but it is relatively easy to adapt for different profiles.

 To make the pulley fully parametric (adjustable without redoing the base sketch), we will use Equations (in Solidworks and Creo), Parameters (Fusion 360 and Inventor) or Variables (Onshape).
 Equations allow a user to quickly adjust values and change multiple dimensions in a sketch or feature.